MichaelMoroz/michaelmoroz.github.io/_posts/2022-8-21-TracingGeodesics.md

 ### What are geodesics?
 So how exactly do we trace rays in curves space?
 Any object inside a curved space follows something called a geodesic.

-A geodesic is essentially just a fancy word for path of shortest length between 2 points inside a space, and actually there could be multiple of such paths, which are locally minimal(in the sense that you cant nudge the path to make it shorter, globally there might be a shorter path).
-It should be noted, however, that in Minkowski space-time the definition is actually a bit more complicated, because of negative distances.
+A geodesic is just a fancy word for a path of shortest length between 2 points inside a space, and there could be multiple of such paths, which are locally minimal (in the sense that you can't nudge the path to make it shorter, globally there might be a shorter path).
+It should be noted, however, that in Minkowski space-time the definition is a bit more complicated, because of the imaginary distances (when \\( ds^2 < 0 \\)),.
 But instead of paths between 2 points we're only interested in finding how a ray moves.
-So essentially we have a position in space and a direction of movement, and we would like to know how the direction of movement changes to minimize the lengthof the path the ray takes.
+So essentially, we have a position in space and a direction of movement, and we would like to know how the direction of movement changes to minimize the length of the path the ray takes.

 ---